CoalDev/gmail-cookies-research/README.md

     - This doesn't matter, as it works even without using the same headers
  - Are notifications sent ❌
     - I didn't get any notification to my phone, or to my main Gmail window
- - Will using curl with all the headers and cookies work❓
+ - Will using a python script with the necessary cookies work ✅
+    - I asked this question because I wasn't sure if it will append the other cookies like `COMPASS`, but it works either way, the script is at the bottom of the `Research Notes`.
  - Use the cookies through TOR (The Onion Routing)❓
 ```
 🤷🏻‍♂️ = Doesn't matter anymore